AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/interactivetourismphoto.md

 ---
-title: Create an Interactive Tourism Photo with Adobe Stock and XD
+title: Create an interactive tourism photo with Adobe Stock and XD
 description: Quickly create an interactive photo within your website prototype with Adobe Stock & XD
 thumbnail: 331820.jpg
 ---

-# Create an Interactive Tourism Photo with Adobe Stock and XD
+# Create an interactive tourism photo with Adobe Stock and XD

 Quickly create an interactive photo within your website prototype with Adobe Stock & XD.